wasmerio/wasmer-js/packages/wasm-transformer/README.md

 ## Reference API

+### Node

+`version()`

+Returns the version of the package.

+---

+`lowerI64Imports(wasmBinaryWithI64Imports: Uint8Array): Uint8Array`

+Inserts trampoline functions for imports that have i64 params or returns.
+This is useful for running Wasm modules in JS runtimes that [do not support JavaScript BigInt -> Wasm i64 integration](https://github.com/WebAssembly/proposals/issues/7).
+Especially in the case for [i64 WASI Imports](https://github.com/CraneStation/wasmtime/blob/master/docs/WASI-api.md#clock_time_get).
+Returns the lowered wasm binary as a Uint8Array.

+### Unoptimized Browser

+`version(): Promise<string>`

+Returns a promise that resolves the version of the package.

+---

+`lowerI64Imports(wasmBinaryWithI64Imports: Uint8Array): Promise<Uint8Array>`

+Inserts trampoline functions for imports that have i64 params or returns.
+This is useful for running Wasm modules in JS runtimes that [do not support JavaScript BigInt -> Wasm i64 integration](https://github.com/WebAssembly/proposals/issues/7).
+Especially in the case for [i64 WASI Imports](https://github.com/CraneStation/wasmtime/blob/master/docs/WASI-api.md#clock_time_get).
+Returns a promise the resolves the lowered wasm binary as a Uint8Array.

+### Optimized Browser

-**Default Export** - `wasmTransformerInit(passWasmUrlIfNotInlined: string): Promise`
+`wasmTransformerInit(wasmUrl: string): Promise`

 Initialzation function exported by `wasm-pack build`.
-If we are using a non-inlined bundle (production) Takes in a URL to where the `wasm-transformer.wasm` is hosted.
+This takes in a URL to where the `node_modules/@wasmer/wasm-transformer/wasm-transformer.wasm` is hosted.

 ---